NeoResearch/neo-tests/README.md

 It could be possible merged in a near future, as well as being merged with improvements features released from the original master.

-Here, the main focus is on establishing a set of parameters that will be subjected to optimization and statical analyses in order to check [neo-cli](https://github.com/neo-project/neo-cli) consensus capabilities.
+Here, the main focus is on establishing a set of parameters that will be subjected to optimization and statical analyses in order to check csharp [neo-cli](https://github.com/neo-project/neo-cli) consensus capabilities, or other client implemented in any other languages.

 This project was initially described as a set of tests designed to test correctness and performance of the Neo blockchain.
-In this sense, the repository comprises a set of scripts and docker containers to build and publish a [private network](https://hub.docker.com/r/cityofzion/neo-privatenet/), along with a set of python tests to run through.
+In this sense, this repository comprises a set of scripts and docker containers to build and publish a [private network](https://hub.docker.com/r/cityofzion/neo-privatenet/), along with a set of python tests to run through.

 In particular, this private network is usually created with new modified characteristics from [neo blockchain](https://github.com/neo-project/neo/).